Skip to main content

 When every line is busy, callers don't get a busy signal or endless hold music.
 The AI takes their details, understands their enquiry, and either resolves it immediately or schedules a callback at a specific time.
 No caller is left in limbo.
 Urgent matters are escalated immediately while routine enquiries are handled autonomously.

-Solves: callers hanging up after 12 seconds of ringing
+Solves: callers hanging up after a few seconds of ringing

 Multilingual Reception